Boonie Bears: The Wild Life: Release

-The film was scheduled for a 25 January (Chinese New Year) 2020 release, but was delayed by the COVID-19 outbreak.
+The film was scheduled for a Chinese New Year release on 25 January 2020, but was delayed by the COVID-19 outbreak.
 It was subsequently screened at the 2020 Shanghai International Film Festival.

-It was released on 12 February (Chinese New Year) 2021 in mainland China.
+It was released on 12 February 2021 (Chinese New Year) in mainland China.
 Internationally, the film released on 12 February 2021 in Japan, 19 February 2021 in Australia, and 7 May 2021 in Canada.
-And also released on Netflix on 4 December 2020.
+And also released on Netflix on 4 December 2021.

 On its first day, the film earned 101 million RMB (US$15.6 million) at the box office.
-Its three-day gross was 236 million RMB (US$36.5 million), making it the fourth highest grossing film of the 2021 Chinese New Year weekend.
+Its three-day gross was 236 million RMB (US$36.5 million), making it the fourth highest-grossing film of the 2021 Chinese New Year weekend.

 Reception

 The film received mixed to generally positive reviews, with a score of 6.3 out of 10 on Douban and 8.8 out of 10 on Maoyan as of January 2022.
-Reviewers praised it for its family entertainment value, but criticised the familiarity and its usage of ideas from other established films such as Zootopia.
+Reviewers praised it for its family entertainment value, but criticised its usage of ideas from other established films such as Zootopia.
 It was also nominated for a Golden Rooster Award for Best Animation at the 2020 Golden Rooster Awards.